digitranslab/jumpstart/docs/versioned_docs/version-2.16.0/marketplace/marketplace_overview.md

 Once the marketplace feature has been activated, a Marketplace icon will appear on the left-hand sidebar of the dashboard, providing users with access to the Marketplace.

-When running ToolJet locally, ensure that all the plugins are available.
+When running JumpStart locally, ensure that all the plugins are available.
 Specifically, building the marketplace and then starting the server is mandatory.

 :::info Note
 The user logged-in should be the **Administrator** to access the marketplace page.